-Attendance at the Monday/Wednesday/Friday small-group sessions and wrap-up is mandatory.
+Attendance at the Monday/Wednesday/Friday small-group sessions and the Mini-case discussions is mandatory.

 For an absence to be excused, a request must be made to the Course Director.
 Only a Course Director can excuse an absence.
 No missed work associated with a specific session can be made up without loss of credit for satisfactory completion unless an excused absence has been granted.